About The Artist

 Ms. Rhys then became a successful Fence Artist in Jackson Square doing pastel portraits and would have stayed in New Orleans had her father been more supportive of her nascent work.
 But his volcanic fury pushed her away.
 Ms. Rhys moved on, and lived in many places after that, and in 1988 her future husband John Heller took her to Santa Fe, New Mexico.
 There she was enchanted, as so many artists are, by the light and by the intensity of colors in the terrain and sky which caused a significant shift in her artwork towards brightness and an earth/sky color scheme.
-The couple moved from New York City to Santa Fe in 1994, (relocating to New Orleans in 2012).
+The couple moved from New York City to Santa Fe in 1994.

 Soon after, at El Farol on Canyon Road, guitarists Carlos Lomas and Bruce Dunlap caught Ms Rhys’s eye and her live first drawings of musicians commenced.
-This activity progressed from there to include other venues and a few other musicians, most notably Bill and Bonnie Hearne and their band and a Russian singer, Olga, accompanying herself on accordion.
+This activity progressed from there to include other venues and a few other musicians, most notably Bill and Bonnie Hearne and their band at La Fiesta Lounge in La Fonda on the Plaza, and a Russian singer, Olga, accompanying herself on accordion at Cafe Oasis.

-Rhys painting Skyscraper mural in 1977.
+Rhys painting her New Orleans “Skyscraper” mural in 1977, located on a third-floor courtyard facing wall.
 Photo by Johnny Donnels